 When you file in your home court, there may be a lack of jurisdiction over your spouse.
 But even when this is the case, the court is still powerful enough to grant your divorce.
 Courts have presiding jurisdiction over the actual marriage, regardless of whether both spouses are within the court’s jurisdiction as individuals.

 There might not be jurisdiction over your spouse if they haven’t contacted your state in any meaningful way.
 In addition, courts are not able to make property decisions if the property is located in a different state.
 Depending on the circumstances, your home court might not be able to make a judgment about child custody.

 If you’re starting a new divorce proceeding after your other one has stalled, your spouse must be provided with some form of notice.
 It’s important to be sure that the spouse has received your petition for divorce.
-The best way to do this is by having them officially “served” the papers.
+The way to do this is by having them officially “served” the papers.
 A sheriff, process server, or other individual with court qualifications will personally deliver the documentation to your spouse.

 There are other potential options available.
 You might mail the documents through a certified mail carrier or publish your divorce papers in a publication for some time.
-You should talk to your family law attorney about the best way to approach your case’s unique circumstances.
+You should talk to your family law attorney about the way to approach your case’s unique circumstances.
 Papers must be properly served, or the divorce may be considered invalid.

 Faith and Credit

 The United States Constitution has a provision called the Full Faith and Credit Clause.
 This requires a court to honor divorces that have been granted throughout other states.
 In certain circumstances, a state might not honor or recognize a divorce.